AmitShomrat/SeeWhatYouHear/README.md

 processBlock - Simply after the cofficients has defined we have to process them :) to do so we wrapping the AudioBuffer& with 'AudiBlock', a dsp class, in order to get left/right blocks using getSingleChannelBlock (#Channel_Number) which correspond to 0,1 respectively. next, create a ProcessContextReplacing<float>(block_obj), finally, invoke processChain.process(context_obj), for both channels.
 SUMMARIZE CONVENTION processChain ( ProcessContext ( block -> buffer ) )  .

+STORING AND RESTORING A VALUE STATES:
+The function getStateInformation(juce::MemoryBlock& destData) used by the host (DAW) to store the current plugin state s.t it will restoe them between sessions. by constructing an MemoryOuputStream and pass it the empty memoryBlock which was provided by the host as well. then we will invoke the function writeToStream by the state ValueTree attribute of our apvts practically saves the current state.

+The function setStateInformation(const void* data, int sizeInBytes) similarly invoked by the host when the user is restoring the project and pass a pointer to the binary stored data. then creating a treeValue to replace is with the default one tree.isValid() is use to check the format.. and then updateFilters() resulting the same state of the plugin.

+(Your Plugin Code → MemoryOutputStream → MemoryBlock → Host DAW)